godotengine/godot-docs/classes/class_control.rst

 - void  **add_style_override**  **(** :ref:`String<class_string>` name, :ref:`StyleBox<class_stylebox>` stylebox  **)**

-Override a single stylebox (:ref:`Stylebox<class_stylebox>`) in the theme of this Control.
+Override a single stylebox (Stylebox) in the theme of this Control.
 If stylebox is empty, override is cleared.

 .. _class_Control_can_drop_data: